aleksei-berezkin/typique/README.md

   }>
 ```

-Typique checks that all names are referenced, and that all references are valid.
+Typique checks that all names are referenced, and that all `$`-references are valid.

-### Keyframes, layers and other identifiers on key position
+### Keyframes, layers and other identifiers

-Array notation can be useful to define keyframes and layers because `$`-references allow referencing any identifier (not just class names).
+`$`-references allow referencing any identifier, not just classnames.
+This is useful for keyframes, layers, etc.

 ```ts
 const [buttonClass] = ['button', 'cn'] satisfies Css<{